 This leaflet aims to help you and your family understand more about your cancer treatment.

 It will be given to you in addition to the information you will receive from your Clinical Oncologist (who is a specialist doctor in cancer treatment).
 Their team will be caring for you during your treatment.
-This team will include radiographers and clinical nurse specialists but may also include social workers, physiotherapists, occupational therapists and dieticians.
+This team will include radiographers and clinical nurse specialists but may also include social workers, physiotherapists, occupational therapists and dietitians.

 The leaflet describes radiotherapy planning and treatment.
 It also explains the side-effects which you may experience during and after treatment.
 Each person’s treatment will vary, so the information given is a general guide.
 The healthcare team looking after you will explain your treatment and the side- effects in detail.